 If you’re unsure of what it should look like, or how to get started, this detailed guide from WikiHow walks you through the process of creating your storyboard.

 Once you’ve established the building blocks of your video, tweak your content so it slots easily into the different segments.
 The idea is that for each new video, you should already know the different components required.
 This might be as straightforward as intro, climax, conclusion, or much more complex.

 Writing out scripts is key to ensuring you don’t stray from your formula.
 Once you’ve gone through this process once or twice, you’ll start to gain efficiency from the patterns established in your writing.

 Use Simple Setups

 Visual consistency in video is as important as the script or music.
-More importantly, you’re less likely to get the lighting or microphones wrong if you’re using the same setup over and again.
+It reinforces your brand, and helps viewers anticipate what comes next.
+Also, you’re less likely to make a mistake if you’re using the same setup repeatedly.

 For example, creating an at-home or in-office studio with basic lighting and a simple back drop will enable you to quickly and easily jump in front of the camera when needed.
 By removing barriers to the creative process, you’ll find it’s less intimidating to make videos on a regular basis.

 An added bonus is the efficiency gained from the editing process.
 If you know when you’re using a wide angle shot, or a close up from an interview, you can drop the clips right where they belong.
 Read this blog post for more filming tips for easier editing.